iriszidon/ArgusScraper/README.md

   * Type 'set' in the black command window
   * The value of the 'USERPROFILE' variable is where you should place cromedriver.exe

-### RoboMongo and Docker Installation
+### RoboMongo client and Docker Installation
+If you have OS Windows Home you cannot install Docker, in that case install Docker tool box.
 1. Install Docker Toolbox.
 See how here: https://docs.docker.com/toolbox/toolbox_install_windows/#looking-for-troubleshooting-help
-2. Install Mongo DB on Docker Tool box.
-See how here: https://codehangar.io/mongodb-image-instance-with-docker-toolbox-tutorial/
-3. In the same tutorial of phase #2, Follow the opening of the virtual box instructions.
-4. In the same tutorial of phase #2, Follow the installation of Robomongo client to see the data that you have stored , in my machine it is 'mongodb://localhost:1111/'
-5. Robomongo client is available from https://robomongo.org/download.
+2. Robomongo client is available from https://robomongo.org/download.
 I used Robo 3T.
 All instructions are right there.

 ### Pycharm Installation
 1. Pycharm is available at https://www.jetbrains.com/pycharm-edu/download/#section=windows